Search

 Start of CSDDD to be postponed by one year

 The EU Commission wants to give companies more time for implementation.
 Instead of July 26, 2027, the first companies should not apply the CSDDD until July 26, 2028.
 To enable companies to plan better, the countries should transpose the directive into national laws more quickly.
 The implementation period should only be twelve months from the entry into force of the proposed amendments.
-In addition, the Commission’s concrete guidelines on the fulfillment of due diligence obligations should also be presented six months earlier than previously planned, namely on July 26, 2026.
+In addition, the Commission’s specific guidelines on the fulfillment of due diligence obligations should also be presented six months earlier than previously planned, namely on July 26, 2026.

 What the planned changes mean for companies

-The changes would reduce the burden on business to a greater or lesser extent.
+The changes would ease the burden on business to a greater or lesser extent.
 Companies with a maximum of 1,000 employees would be exempt from the obligations of the CSRD and some affected companies would only have to report for the first time later than before.

 Under the CSDDD, numerous detailed obligations would be removed.
 The effort required for investigations and assessments of negative impacts would be reduced and simplified, as only direct business partners and no longer the entire chain of activities would have to be reviewed.
 The risk of specific civil liability would also be eliminated.
 Smaller companies with fewer than 500 employees would only have to provide limited information.
 Companies would only have to carry out unprovoked monitoring measures every 5 years instead of annually.
 Companies would only have to involve stakeholders to a reduced extent.
 Overall, the planned measures could help to reduce the burden on companies, although in practice the specific scope will depend heavily on the respective risk situation and supplier structure of a company.